 Long Endurance Rides

-Extended indoor rides test mental more than physical limits.
-Three hours on a trainer feels longer than four hours outdoors.
-Entertainment options, frequent position changes, and scheduled food breaks help manage the monotony.
+Extended indoor sessions test mental limits more than physical ones.
+Three hours on a trainer feels longer than four outdoors.
+Entertainment, position changes, and scheduled snack breaks help manage the monotony.

-Consider breaking long indoor sessions into two shorter sessions when schedule permits.
-Two 90-minute sessions often produce better training adaptations than one 180-minute session where motivation and focus fade.
+Consider splitting long sessions when possible.
+Two 90-minute sessions often work better than one 180-minute slog where motivation evaporates.

 Recovery Rides

-Easy spinning for 30-45 minutes aids recovery between hard sessions.
-The controlled environment prevents the competitive urges that turn outdoor “easy” rides into tempo efforts.
+Easy spinning for 30-45 minutes helps recovery between hard days.
+The controlled environment prevents accidentally turning easy rides into tempo efforts – a common outdoor problem.

 Common Indoor Training Mistakes